 There are examples of high public wealth persisting in rich countries as well.
 In the Czech Republic for instance, the share of public wealth in national wealth has decreased from 70% to 30%, staying significantly above the levels observed in larger Western European countries.
 This case demonstrates that maintaining relatively high public wealth levels is not incompatible with Western political systems.

 Another, extreme, counter-example to the decline of public wealth among Western countries is Norway.
 There, public wealth rose from around 100% of national income in the 1990s to nearly 500% of national income today.
 This growth followed the discovery of fossil fuel reserves, and the subsequent transformation of profits generated by oil and gas extraction into permanent public wealth, through investments made by the Norwegian sovereign wealth fund in financial markets all over the world.
 Obviously, this model of public wealth creation is singular, as most countries do not have large oil and gas resources.
 The Norwegian strategy also raises serious concerns from an environmental point of view, as most fossil fuel resources should be kept underground if we are to meet the objectives of the Paris Agreement on climate change.

-Norway's That said, strategy should be considered from an international perspective.
+That said, Norway's strategy should be considered from an international perspective.
 Russia has also been exporting fossil resources over the past decades but pursued a very different strategy than Norway, privatizing its resources at low cost to the private sector, with little gain for the public sector.
 The UK, which also discovered offshore gas in the 1970s, pursued a different strategy too.
-The UK did not reinvest the revenues in a large sovereign fund as Norway did.
-In sum, maintaining relatively high public wealth, whether in China, the Czech Republic or Norway, is always a matter of political choice.
+The UK did not reinvest the revenues in a large sovereign fund as Norway